Ashwini-Choudhary1/RAG-ChatPDF/README.md

+# Recent Update

+Added Streaming and connected with Groq API to work faster

 # RAG-ChatPDF
 RAG-ChatPDF is a local Retrieval-Augmented Generation (RAG) system designed for querying academic research papers and full PDF documents.